 One of the lesser-known things to do in Panama City is visiting the fish market, or Mercado de Mariscos, as the Panamanians call it.
 Positioned along the waterfront at the entrance to Casco Viejo, this colorful seafood market is one of the best attractions in Panama’s capital.
 It’s full of interesting characters, both human and marine.
 Even Anthony Bourdain is a fan.

 Restaurateurs and locals know that this is THE place to go for fresh seafood in Panama City.
 Walking through the market you will find just about anything that comes from the ocean.
 The selection is truly amazing … oysters, lobster, shrimp, and fish so fresh that their eyes are still clear.

 ⓘ TIP: Consider a private tour of the top things to do in Panama City, customized to your interests.
 Learn more here.

-Flanked by the Pacific and Atlantic Oceans, this thin stretch of Central American land has much to offer in terms of marine life and seafood.
-The local population has a long history of fishing and making use of the plentiful waters surrounding them.
+Flanked by the Pacific and Atlantic Oceans, Panama’s thin stretch of Central American land has much to offer in terms of marine life and seafood.
+The local population has a long history of fishing and makes good use of the plentiful waters that surround them.

 With some of the fishing world’s most prized catches roaming Panama’s coastline, you should take full advantage.
 Besides tuna, these waters offer a variety of other prized game fish, including black marlin, blue marlin, yellowtail tuna, Pacific sailfish, dorado, roosterfish, wahoo, and amberjack.
 On some days, there are even parrot fish for sale, a familiar sight for divers.
 These rainbow-hued fish are so beautiful that it almost seems a shame to see them on ice.